infernet-h2020/MetaME/docs/documentation.md

 ## Overview
 This package aims at determining the least possible constrained model (according to the Maximum Entropy principle) of metabolic fluxes under particular conditions.
 More precisely:
-+ fluxes satisfy a mass-balance relationship and they take value from a limited range of variability (i.e. they belong to the feasible space &Omega;);
++ fluxes satisfy a mass-balance relationship, and they take value from a limited range of variability (i.e. they belong to the feasible space &Omega;);
 + their statistics mirror the experimental evidence encoded as observed means and variances of a sub-set of fluxes, i.e. the measured fluxes.

 The resulting model is